How To Make A Gluten Free Cake Mix Taste Better

 Extras You Could Add

-Adding ingredients to your cake mix will make it more flavorful, which means it will be even tastier.
+Adding ingredients to your cake mix will make it even tastier.
 These ingredients are probably already in your pantry, so it’s a quick and easy way to liven up your cake mixes.

-In particular, vanilla!
 Vanilla extract is so versatile and usually works well with any cake you’re making.
-Although it won’t change the texture, it will certainly make your cake flavorsome.
+Although it won’t change the texture, it will certainly make your cake more flavorful.

 Although vanilla is a staple baking favorite, you can opt for any.
 There’s a wide range of flavors – from amaretto to almond, lemon to maple, orange to hazelnut.
 Be as adventurous as you wish!
 The great thing is flavoring extracts are almost always gluten-free.
 But always be sure to check the label before buying.